Guanziling Hot Spring

-History
+Guanziling Hot Spring (關子嶺溫泉 (Guānzilǐng Wēnquán, Kuan^{1}-tzu^{1}-ling^{3})) is a hot spring in Baihe District, Tainan, Taiwan.
 The hot spring was discovered by the Japanese troops in the area and it was named Taiwan's No. 1 Hot Spring in 1920.

-Geology

 The hot spring is located at an altitude of 270 meters above sea level.
 This rare spring releases methane, which has been burning constantly for around three centuries.